NXT UK (WWE brand): History

 Due to the COVID-19 pandemic that began in March 2020, production of NXT UK events were paused.
 On 10 September 2020, WWE announced the relaunch of NXT UK following its hiatus due to the pandemic.
 A secondary men's championship was also unveiled.

 On 19 August 2021, it was announced that WWE would be a sponsor of Enfield Town F.C.—a seventh-tier football club in the same borough as its UK-based WWE Performance Center facility—in the 2021–22 season, with their kits carrying the NXT UK logo.

-On 18 August 2022, WWE announced that NXT UK would take a "brief hiatus" and be rebranded as NXT Europe upon its return in 2023, expanding the brand to include wrestlers from all pan-European countries.
+On 18 August 2022, WWE announced that NXT UK would take a "brief hiatus" and be rebranded as NXT Europe upon its return in 2023, expanding into a pan-European brand to include wrestlers from all European countries.
 The final NXT UK event was Worlds Collide on 4 September 2022.
 Shawn Michaels, who oversees talent development, said the company would work with the staff and talent to launch NXT Europe "bigger and better".
+The relaunch as NXT Europe would be delayed due to WWE's acquisition by Endeavor, the owner of Ultimate Fighting Championship (UFC), with WWE and UFC merging to become divisions of TKO Group Holdings.
+The merger was finalized in September 2023.
+According to Dave Meltzer of the Wrestling Observer Newsletter, WWE planned to launch NXT Europe sometime in 2024, but this did not happen.
+In April 2025, Triple H confirmed that WWE was still planning to launch NXT Europe.